Help to access services, supports and housing

 Applicants who are homeless/at risk of becoming homeless who are aged 50+ and prematurely ageing (eg. people who have aged more quickly due to their life experiences or physiological factors) may also be eligible for assistance.

 All applications will undergo a short screening process to determine eligibility and we may contact you for additional information.
-If eligible, there is usually a wait before a Coordinator can be assigned.
-Interim information and advice is offered at our drop-in service on Tuesdays from 9am to 12noon at the DCJ One Place Service Centre on Bridge Street in Coniston.
+If eligible, there is usually a waiting period before a Coordinator can be assigned.